italian-word-order

 Bevo caffè. ([I] drink coffee.)

-Native speakers rarely use pronouns because the verb endings indicate that information.
+Native Italian speakers rarely use pronouns because the verb endings indicate that information.
 It’s one way to sound “more Italian” when you speak—just leave off the implied pronouns!

 Giuliana beve caffè.
 (Giuliana drinks coffee.)

 Beve caffè.
-(He or she drinks coffee.)
+(He/She drinks coffee.)

 If we’re drinking coffee with Giuliana, Joe and Vincenzo, we need to keep subjects in place for clarification.
-Just saying “Beve caffè” (“He or she drinks coffee”) doesn’t tell us who’s actually doing the drinking.
+Just saying “Beve caffè” doesn’t tell us who’s actually doing the drinking.

 In other words, if the pronoun is essential to understanding the sentence, leave it in!

-Adjectives describe or modify nouns, pronouns or other adjectives.
+Time to move on to adjectives—these words describe or modify nouns, pronouns or other adjectives.

 In Italian, there are two things you need to keep in mind: